psousasa/yt-summaries/README.md

     - Load the data from the predefined YT channels.
     - Feed and index the KB.
         - This is only done if the index doesn't exist in ElasticSearch.
+    - Load the Grafana dashboard.
     - Launch the Streamlit App in a browser.
 ```bash
 docker compose up
 ```

+4. Access it on `http:\\localhost:8501`.

 ### Evaluation